 Who are you talking to?
-Do you know the characteristics of your audience?
-Their habits?
+Do you know the characteristics of your audience and their habits?
 What do they like?

-Collecting data is key to understanding who is your audience.
-You can gather data from: social media, web and subscription analytics.
-If your website doesn’t have much traffic yet, try to focus on your social channels.
-They tend to grow faster and it’s easy to have a good understanding of factors like: age, gender, income and education.
-Based on that, you can work on a more accurate strategy to help grow your website too.
+Collecting data is key to understanding your audience.
+You can gather data from social media or web and subscription analytics.
+If your website doesn’t have much traffic, try to focus on your social channels.
+They tend to grow faster and it’s easy to get a good understanding of factors such as: age, gender, income and education.
+Based on that, you can work on a more accurate strategy to help grow your website, too.

-However, if you already have a lot of traffic and can build a users database, do it.
-Then take another step and invest some effort on creating a newsletter and also, on getting customers’ feedback.
-Whenever there is a sale, booking or event, in general, just ask your clients whether they are happy with their purchase, the service and every aspect of that, what you are offering.
+If you already have a lot of traffic and can build a user database, that is a great option.
+You could also invest in creating a newsletter and getting customer feedback.
+Whenever there is a sale, booking or event, ask your clients whether they are happy with their purchase, the service and every aspect of your offer.